-As of March 31, 2022, we had cash, cash equivalents and marketable securities of \$63.2 million, and an accumulated deficit of \$356.3 million.
+As of September 30, 2022, we had cash and cash equivalents of \$25.4 million, and an accumulated deficit of \$395.4 million.
 We believe that we will require additional working capital to fund our planned operations through a full 12 months from the issuance date of this Quarterly Report on Form 10-Q. In March 2022, we sold common stock through a registered direct offering for net proceeds of approximately \$24.8 million after deducting estimated offering expenses payable by us.
+In September 2022, the Company made a \$6.4 million prepayment under the Company's \$26.0 million loan an security agreement with SLR Investment Corp.
+On October 13, 2022 we sold common stock through a registered direct offering for net proceeds of approximately \$28.1 million after deducting estimated offering expenses payable by us. including \$6.0 million received as cancellation of indebtedness upon the conversion of convertible notes that we issued on September 20, 2022.
 Additional funding will be necessary beyond this point to continue to fund our research and development activities.
+We are required to comply with an unrestricted minimum cash level of \$20.0 million in accordance with our loan and security agreement with SLR Investment Corp. until certain clinical trial data conditions are met, and there is a risk that we may be unable to remain in compliance with those financial covenants in the future in which case the debt may become immediately due and payable.
 Our plans to alleviate our financing requirements include, among other things, pursuing the sale of our common stock and funding through the establishment of a collaboration(s) with a potential partner(s) to further advance our product pipeline, none of which can be guaranteed or are entirely within our control.
 If we are unable to alleviate our financing requirements via these means, we could be forced to discontinue some of our operations or develop and implement a plan to further extend payables, reduce overhead or scale back our current operating plan until sufficient additional capital is raised to support further operations.
 These factors individually and collectively raise substantial doubt about our ability to continue as a going concern, and; therefore, it may be more difficult for us to attract investors.
 Unless we are able to raise additional capital to finance our operations, our long-term business plan may not be accomplished, and we may be forced to cease, reduce, or delay operations.